 It is often said, and with good reason, that real estate is an excellent investment and a good way to build home refinancing wealth.
 Of course, there are many potential ways to do this, but for many people purchasing rental properties is a great way to get started.
 While purchasing and renting single-family homes or vacation homes are always good options, another option that is becoming increasingly popular for many real estate investors is to purchase a duplex, or even a multi-family unit like a triplex or a fourplex, which the investor lives in and rents out at the same time.
-Doing so is a way to have a home upon which others essentially pay the mortgage with mortgage loans.
+Doing so is a way to have a home upon which others essentially pay the mortgage with mortgage loans or other options like cash-out refinance solutions.
 If you don’t have insurance to protect your property that you’re renting, then consider getting insurance for landlords as an option.

 When considering whether or not this might be the right move as a real estate investment, there are a few factors to consider: